 On talking English, Wikipedia says it was brought on the Irish isle as a result of the Norman invasion of Ireland.

-Linguistically, nothing holds for the name “Hibernian English”.
+Linguistically, the name “Hibernian English” does not hold.
 The British do not speak “Birran” or “Poncho English”, though birrus was a word for an ancient Roman rain poncho.

-Normans did not interact much linguistically, in battles.
+In battles, Normans did not interact linguistically much.
 Without people who spoke, wrote, and traded ― in a preferably moderate climate, which both the isles have had ― there would not have been language learning or change.

 The twist yet brings two armies and conquests, into contexts of primary school homework.